 Sanctions compliance need not mean no more exports, however.

-The EU measures specifically target Rosoboronexport, blacklisting its CEO, and Uralvagonzavod.
+specifically target Rosoboronexport, blacklisting its CEO, and Uralvagonzavod.

 But France persuaded EU states to say contracts concluded before 1 August 2014 are exempt.

 This means that if Thales and Rosoboronexport have an old, loosely-worded “framework” contract, which doesn’t specify the number of units to be delivered, Thales can keep selling systems, components, and related services, while having “strictly respected” the EU ban.

 show a volume of France-Russia transfers in the run-up to the Ukraine crisis in 2013.

 France granted permits for €194.2 million of exports in the ML 5, ML11, and ML15 categories.

 The categories cover “imaging … equipment”, “fire control, and related … equipment”, and “electronic equipment” for military use.

 also say that in first-quarter 2014, when Russia annexed Crimea, French firms applied for €14.6 million of permits for ML5 and ML15 Russia exports.